prashun1997/SBIR/README.md

 <br><br>

-Hope you will enjoy running the applcation and you will find it informative to learn about computer vision and its scope.
+Hope you will enjoy running the application and you will find it informative to learn about computer vision and its scope.